 - Providing disciple and guidance for the child

 Being named Joint Managing Conservators does not mean that the child will spend equal time with both parents.
 Often, one parent is named the Primary Managing Conservator.
-He or she will live with the child most of the time, and will get to establish where the child’s primary residence will be.
-There may be geographical restrictions placed on the primary conservator to assure that he or she does not move the child too far away from the other parent.
+He or she will live with the child most of the time and will get to establish where the child’s primary residence will be.
+There may be geographical restrictions placed on the primary conservator to assure that they do not move the child too far away from the other parent.

 Sole Managing Conservatorship

 In some cases, the court may name one parent, the Sole Managing Conservator.
 This parent will enjoy more or all of the rights and responsibilities of parenting the child.
 The other parent will usually be named the Possessory Conservator and will have visitation with the child.

 This arrangement is not used often in Texas.
-In Texas, courts presume that a Joint Managing Conservatorship is best for the child, as it allows both parents to be equally involved in the child’s life.
+In Texas, courts presume that a Joint Managing Conservatorship is best for the child, allowing both parents to be equally involved in the child’s life.

 Joint Managing Conservatorship – Making it Work.

 Many couples have anxiety or doubt regarding whether they can effectively co-parent following a divorce.
-There are some important steps you can take to assure that you maintain a healthy relationship going into the future.
+You can take some important steps to ensure that you maintain a healthy relationship going into the future.

 First, try to work out a custody arrangement outside of court, if you can.
 Mediation services might be available, or even ordered by the court, to assist you.
-Most couples do not realize that they have the ability to negotiate a custody agreement on their own, and courts will almost always adopt their agreement.
-An in-court custody battle can be expensive, time consuming, and emotionally damaging, especially for children.
+Most couples do not realize that they have the ability to negotiate a custody agreement on their own, and courts will almost always adapt their agreement.
+An in-court custody battle can be expensive, time-consuming, and emotionally damaging, especially for children.
 Our experienced child custody lawyers can assist you in working out an agreement that’s right for you, turning to the courts only when necessary.